vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 Indeed, this is exactly what `autoload` makes possible.
-We can put the entirety of the script functions excluding the mapping targets into a file `~/.vim/autoload/perl/version/bump.vim`, changing nothing except to rename the last two functions, using the `#`-separated path prefix syntax for autoloading:
+We can put the entirety of the script functions excluding the mapping targets into a file `~/.vim/autoload/perl/version/bump.vim`, changing only the names of the last two functions to include the `#`-separated path prefix syntax for autoloading:

 ```vim
 " Interface functions